-I waited to share this post, about keeping chickens warm in extreme cold weather, until winter was technically over.
-I didn’t want to jinx it, and was worried that the second I’d start typing up a “how-to,” I’d lose a beloved chicken to cold.
-We also spent a lot of time tinkering and adjusting to get everything just right, so there was a huge learning curve that happened this winter.
-But now that spring is technically here (so that means we have far less snow, haha), I feel comfortable sharing our tips for keeping chickens warm in winter.
-REAL winter, not the mild, “do I really need mitts today?” kind of winter other chicken keepers seem to have, lol.
-Honestly, so many people advising about chickens and winter wouldn’t know winter if it slapped them in the face.
-If you don’t need to plug in your vehicle just so it will start, it’s not a real winter!
-If you can go outside with your jacket unzipped, it’s not a real winter!
-If right now your daffoldils have popped up, you never had a real winter.
-I say this partly in jest, but also with some of the bitterness of someone who looked out on Easter Monday and saw a fresh blanket of snow on the yard.
+I live on the shores of Lake Superior, where it is often unbearably cold and incredibly windy, so I have had to learn a thing or two about keeping chickens warm in extreme cold weather.
+I decided to share my tips because many other chicken keepers who write about overwintering chickens seem to have very mild winters.
+If you don’t need to plug in your vehicle, just so it will start, or you can go outside with your jacket unzipped, it’s not a real winter!
+If your daffodils and tulips bloom in April, we just aren’t experiencing the same kind of COLD CLIMATE.
+I say this in jest, but also with the bitterness of someone who looked out on Easter Monday and saw a fresh blanket of snow on the yard.
 After reading so many articles about how to keep chickens warm in winter, and realizing these people lived where winters are mild, I really felt misled about how to keep chickens safe and warm in the cold.
+So here are my best tips – including tips for keeping chickens warm in winter without electricity!

 We Chose Cold Hardy Chicken Breeds: